ayush-29byte/APP-LAB-SOLUTIONS/README.md

 The files with "event driven" belongs to lab 4 i.e. EVENT DRIVEN PROGRAMMING

 The files with "declarative" belongs to lab 5 i.e. DECLARATIVE PROGRAMMING

+The files with "imperative" belongs to lab 6 i.e. IMPERATIVE PROGRAMMING

+The files with "parallel" belongs to lab 7 i.e. PARALLEL PROGRAMMING